nus-cs2103-AY2425S1/tp/docs/_includes/DeveloperGuide/Requirements/02_use_cases.md

 **Extensions**
 - **2a.** The system finds no match.
   - 2a1.
-The system displays an empty list.
+The system displays an empty list with the message of 0 persons listed.
   - 2a2.
 Use case ends.
 - **2b.** The system finds multiple people with identical first or last names.
   - 2b1.
 The system displays the lists of found person along with a message for the user to specify which person.